-The virtual machines in a vApp can connect to vApp networks (isolated or routed) and organization virtual data center networks (direct or fenced).
+The virtual machines in a vApp can connect to vApp networks and to organization virtual data center networks.
 You can add networks of different types to a vApp to address multiple networking scenarios.

-Virtual machines in the vApp can connect to the networks that are available in a vApp.
+Virtual machines in a vApp can connect to the networks that are available in the vApp.
 If you want to connect a virtual machine to a different network, you must first add it to the vApp.

-The networks that you add to the vApp use the network pool that is associated with the organization virtual data center in which you created the vApp.
+The networks that you add to the vApp use the network pool that is associated with the organization VDC in which you created the vApp.

 Starting with version 10.3, VMware Cloud Director supports vApp network services both for data centers that are backed by NSX and by NSX Data Center for vSphere.

 You can connect a vApp directly to an organization VDC network.
 If you have multiple vApps that contain identical virtual machines connected to the same organization VDC network that is backed by NSX Data Center for vSphere, and you want to start the vApps at the same time, you can fence the vApp.
 Fencing the vApp allows you to power on the virtual machines without a conflict, by isolating their MAC and IP addresses.